Important Information for Awards

 - The committee assesses each candidate according to the quality and strength of the case made in their nomination.
 There is no fixed quota for determining how many applications for the Excellence in Teaching Awards can be successful.

 - Incomplete and/or late submissions of applications cannot be accepted.

 - Materials are NOT returned to applicants but shredded after the judging panel’s decisions are finalised.
 Please keep a complete copy of your materials should you wish to consult them again.

 - Applicants who wish to appeal against the decision of the committee should note that appeals are considered only on the basis of a problem or fault in the nomination process.

 Responsibility of Awardees

-- Each awardee's name, contact details and areas of expertise will be placed in a Teaching Award Recipients List on the Faculty of Arts and Social Sciences Teaching and Learning website.
-Awardees may be contacted by other members of academic staff in the Faculty in relation to the preparation of an application, or other matters related to their area of expertise in teaching.
+- Awardees may be contacted by other academics in relation to future application, or other matters related to their area of expertise in teaching.

 - Awardees will be asked to make a short presentation on their teaching at the Award presentation ceremony.
-This ceremony will normally be held in the semester following that in which the awards are announced.
+The ceremony will be held in early November.

 - The award money will be transferred to awardee's School and will be managed by the School's Finance Manager.
 This money will be available for a period of 12 months following the award.